 A sprinter from an early age, Kadeena Cox entered para-athletics in 2015 after being diagnosed with multiple sclerosis.
 In her first international competition, Cox won T37 100m gold at the IPC Athletics World Championships.

-The Manchester-based athlete has since been reclassified to the T38 class, where she won 100m bronze at the recent IPC Athletics European Championships.
-With aspirations to compete in para-athletics and para-cycling at the Games, Rio could be a monumental occasion for Cox.
+The Manchester-based athlete has since been reclassified to the T38 class, where she won 100m bronze at the 2016 IPC Athletics European Championships.

-Kadeena began her cycling journey in June 2015.
+Kadeena is also a GB cyclist and began her cycling journey in June 2015.
 She travelled to her first major event in Maniago, Italy in June 2015 as an independent rider, and was classified as a C2 and completed the time-trial.

 However it was on the track where Kadeena immediately began to shine with her power marking her out as a stand out performer in sprint events.